ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 <span class="text-tiny">...</span>
 ```

-The CSS definition for those CSS classes must be included:
+The CSS definition for the classes (presets) must be included:
-- on the web page's CSS stylesheet that the editor is included and
+- in the web page's styles where the editor runs (backend),
-- on the web page's CSS stylesheet that renders edited content.
+- in the web page's styles where the edited content is rendered (frontend)

-The examples defines below CSS:
+Here's an example of the font size CSS classes:

 ```css
 .text-tiny {